-American administration assassinated the 62-year-old Iranian Head of elite Quds Force, Qasem Soleimani, leading Iranian military operations in the Middle East by an airstrike near the Baghdad International Airport early on Friday 3 Jan.
-According to Pentagon, the drone strike followed an attack on the US embassy in Baghdad, which was approved by Soleimani.
+U.S. forces targeted the 62-year-old Iranian Head of elite Quds Force, Soleimani, with a lethal airstrike near the Baghdad International Airport early on Friday, January 3, 2020.
+According to the Pentagon, the drone strike followed an attack on the U.S. Embassy in Baghdad, which was approved by Soleimani.

 The Quds Force leader has been among America’s most lethal foreign threats, having recently contributed to marked instability across the Middle

 East.
 Under his leadership, Iran has aided, augmented, and coordinated with a range of militant groups like Hezbollah in Lebanon, and Shia militia

 groups in Iraq, and boosted their presence in Syria.
 He has been working significantly with Shia militias and other militant groups in the region for over two decades, leading clandestine operations of the Quds Force since 1998.